 How do freckles develop?

 Freckles are thought to develop as a result of a combination of genetic tendency (inheritance) and sun exposure.
 Two people receiving the same sun exposure may not have an equal chance of developing freckles.
 Natural sunlight and artificial suntanning lights emit ultraviolet (UV) rays.
-After exposure to ultraviolet rays, the outer layer of the skin (the epidermis) thickens and the pigment-producing cells (the melanocytes) produce the pigment melanin at an increased rate.
-(This production of melanin may in fact give some protection against future sun exposure.)
+After exposure to ultraviolet rays, the outer layer of the skin (the epidermis) thickens and the pigment-producing cells (the melanocytes) produces the pigment melanin at an increased rate.
+(This production of melanin may give some protection against future sun exposure.)

 Of course, people differ a great deal in their reaction to sunlight.
 To take an extreme example, there is no pigmentation in the skin of an albino because of a defect in melanin metabolism.
 On the other hand, people with dark complexions are relatively less sensitive to sun exposure than fair-skinned people.
 However, people with dark skin are not entirely resistant to the effects of the sun, and they, too, can become sunburned with prolonged exposure.
 People with blond or red hair, light-colored eyes, and fair skin are especially susceptible to the damaging effect of UV rays.

-Irrespective of skin color, freckling is caused by the uneven distribution of the melanin pigment in the skin.
+Freckling is caused by the uneven distribution of the melanin pigment in the skin.
 A freckle is essentially nothing more than an unusually heavy deposit of melanin at one spot in the skin.

 How important is heredity with freckles?